 - Bryant found that every one of the samples Food Safety News bought at farmers markets, co-ops and “natural” stores like PCC and Trader Joe’s had the full, anticipated, amount of pollen.

 The FDA, despite their definition, doesn’t seem to care about the false labeling of these products.
 The FDA has ignored requests from Congress, beekeepers and the honey industry to develop a U.S. standard for honey.
 Less than 5% of honey on store shelves has been tested by the FDA for purity.

 How can you be sure you are actually buying honey?

 As with most products, the closer you can get to the actual source, the better off you’ll be.
 Short of scooping the sticky stuff directly from the hives, purchase as locally as possible, directly from beekeepers or at your favorite farmer’s market.

 There are more than 300 varieties of honey sold in the US.
-The difference in these varieties is the source of the pollen.
+The difference in these varieties is the source of the nectar.
 Buckwheat honey is reputed to have the most healing properties of any type of honey.
 As a general rule of thumb, the darker the honey is, the more benefits it has.

 Pasteurized vs. Raw

 The FDA seems more concerned that honey be pasteurized (i.e.,heat processed) than that the honey actually be honey.
 The problem with pasteurization is that it kills off many of the beneficial components in the honey, most particularly propolis.